Flowers and Holidays in Ukraine Guide

 Irises.
 This flower lives for about two days; simultaneously other buds continue to open.
 Cut irises remain fresh in water from one to one and a half weeks.

-Lilies are capable of pleasing an eye about one and a half weeks.
+Lilies are capable of pleasing an eye for about one and a half weeks.
 The ends of stalks need to be split and placed in cold water.
 In the process of withering bottom flowers, on a stalk should be deleted.

 Orchids keep freshness from a week for about one month.